kollia/dbselftables/README.md

 This solution can be useful for research if you have written your own specific algorithm that uses data from the database.
 When first developing, you make your data available via an SQL interface such as phpMyAdmin.
 After that, when your own project is finished and you want to make it usable for other users, you need an interface through which others can also insert data.
 In this case, you can link to the generated interface from the DB selfTables from your own project.

-Or you just want to collect data for later use or something else.
-There are many more solutions you can use...
+Or maybe you just want to collect data for future use, create statistics, or something else.
+There are many other solutions you can use...

 ## INSTALLATION